Aaron-Ochieng/go-geolocalization/README.md

-# Groupie-tracker-Visualizations
+# Groupie-Tracker-Search-Bar

-Groupie Tracker Visualizations is a web application designed to interact with a given API to manipulate and display data about bands and artists.
-The project involves creating a user-friendly website that visualizes this information through various data visualizations such as blocks, cards, tables, lists, pages, and graphics.
+Groupie Tracker Search Bar is a web application designed to interact with a given API to manipulate and display data about bands and artists.
+The project involves creating a user-friendly website that visualizes this information through various data visualizations such as blocks, cards, tables, lists, pages, and graphics and also allows search while while giving suggestions.

 ## API Overview